-The SFSA Regulations provide that at least 40 per cent of the variable remuneration of staff whose actions can have a material impact on risk exposure, and that amounts to 100,000 Swedish kronor or more per year, must be deferred for three to five years.
-Furthermore, where the variable remuneration is particularly high, at least 60 per cent of the variable remuneration to the managing director, the deputy managing director, other members of the management group or a similar body that report directly to the board of directors or the managing director (senior management), and staff whose work duties have a material impact on the credit institution's risk profile must be deferred.
-Deferred remuneration may be distributed once per year, and evenly distributed over the period of time by which the distribution was deferred (pro rata).
+The SFSA Regulations provide that at least 40 per cent of the variable remuneration of staff whose actions can have a material impact on risk exposure must be deferred for four to five years.
+Furthermore, variable remuneration paid to staff whose professional activities have a material impact on the institutions' risk profile (e.g., members of the management body and persons forming part of the executive management such as the managing director) or that otherwise is particularly high, at least 60 per cent of the variable remuneration must be deferred.
+Variable remuneration paid to persons included in the management body of an institution that is significant with respect to size, internal organisation and the nature, scope and complexity of its activities must be deferred for at least five years.
+Deferred remuneration may be distributed once per year, and evenly distributed over the period of time by which the distribution was deferred (pro rata), whereby the first payment may be made one year from the date on which the remuneration was decided.